Self-harm

 Remember

-- You’re not broken for self-harming.
-It’s a sign of pain, not who you are
+- You’re not broken.
+Self-harm is a sign of pain, not who you are

-- You deserve kindness and support, especially from yours;f
+- You deserve kindness and support, especially from yourself

 - Healing is possible.
-With new skills and help, urges get weaker and life feels light.
-Healing is possible
+With new skills and help, urges get weaker and life gets lighter.

 Tips